Get,

 Are cucumber and zucchini the same?

 No, cucumbers and zucchini are different vegetables.
-While both belong to the gourd family, cucumbers are typically consumed raw with a refreshing taste, while zucchinis are often cooked and have a milder flavour.
+While both belong to the gourd family, cucumbers are consumed raw with a refreshing taste, while zucchinis are often cooked and have a milder flavour.

 Are cucumber seeds good for you?

-Are cucumber low in fiber?
+Are cucumber low in fibre?

 Is cucumber good for acidity?

-Is cucumber keto friendly?
+Is cucumber keto-friendly?

-Does cucumber cause cold?
+Does cucumber cause a cold?

 Can cucumber remove tan?